Psychologist jobs in West Des Moines, IA - 125 jobs

 Key Responsibilities:

-Lead a multidisciplinary team conducting comprehensive Autism Evaluations.
-May also provide individual, group, family, and/or other practical counseling in a variety of settings to meet the needs of the client/patient and their treatment goals.
+Provide individual, group, family and/or other practical counseling to meet the needs of the client/patient and their goals of treatment.

-Complete intake/screening and/or comprehensive assessment processes within appropriate time frames as designated by state regulatory/accreditation/agency standards.
+Complete intake/screening and/or comprehensive assessment process within appropriate time frames as designated by state regulatory/accreditation/agency standards.

-Determine and document diagnoses based on comprehensive assessments and/or psychological evaluation results.
+Determine and document diagnosis based on comprehensive assessment.

-Develop individual treatment plans and/or treatment recommendations based on psychological evaluation results for clients/patients in accordance with state regulatory/accreditation/agency standards that demonstrate individualization and evolution based on information gathered from assessments.
+Develop treatment plans for clients/patients in accordance with state regulatory/accreditation/agency standards that demonstrate individualization and evolution based on information gathered from assessment.

 Experience and Education Qualifications:

-Must possess a doctoral degree in Psychology or a related field.
+Must possess a doctoral degree in Psychology or related field.

 Licensed Psychologist (LP) or Provisional Licensed Psychologist (PLP) in the state of Missouri.